thekuolab/thekuolab.github.io/the team.md

 				<header class="major">
 					<h3>Hao-En Chin 秦皓恩</h3>
 				</header>
-				<p>Hao-En is a senior in the Biology Department.
-He works on the correlation between boldness and avoidance learning ability in lizards.
-Hao-En also plays in the department’s volleyball team.</p>
+				<p>Hao-En is a recent graduate from the Biology Department.
+He is involved in multiple projects in the lab, including the correlation between boldness and avoidance learning ability in lizards and behavioral responses of avian predators to butterfly chemical defense.</p>
 			</div>
 		</div>
 	</section>